Currency: Georgian Lari (GEL)

 The first casino in the Caucasian country of Georgia opened in 1920.
 In 1921, the country was annexed by the Soviet Union.

-The Communist regime strictly forbade any form of games of chance.
+The Communist regime strictly forbade any games of chance.
 Thus the Georgians had to wait 69 years for their second casino to open in 1989.

 Since then, however, Georgia became a gambling haven in the region.
 According to a guest article by a local journalist on calvinayre.com, there are no less than 92 local gambling companies operating in the country.
 As he put it, “every banner, every digital ad and every poster is related to a casino, be it online or offline”.